See our Jewelry Size/Weight Comparison Page for help visualizing sizes and weights.

 - Dangle or Drop: Earrings that fall below the earlobe

 - Ear Pin (also Ear Trim): A curved ear-jewelry piece with a wire clip on its back that can be worn on both pierced and non-pierced ears.
-For pierced ears, the back wire is inserted through the pierced ear and the pin is rotated up to rest in the helix of the ear, with the wire clip behind the ear holding the pin against the ear.
+For pierced ears, the back wire is inserted through the pierced ear lobe and the piece is rotated up to rest in the helix of the ear, with the wire clip behind the ear holding the pin against the ear.
 For non-pierced ears, the back wire slides onto the back of the earlobe, holding the pin against the ear, though in this case the pin could easily be lost.

 - Earring Jacket: Scroll down past "Earring Closures" for explanation.

 - Hinged: Earrings that spread apart at an actual hinge and snap into place with a snap closure--see How to Fix/Adjust a Hinged Earring if you need help. (see also "Hinged Snap Back" under "Earring Closures" below).